 Consider the following questions in relation to behaviour.

 Did you think “yes that’s us!” to one or more of these?
-There are many reasons why people use behaviours are concerning.
-In fact, there is often more than one reason or contributing factor.

 Behaviour support aims to improve the quality of a person’s life through understanding why the person is using behaviours that are of concern for themselves, or those around them.
-All behaviour happens for a reason, and the concerning behaviour is one way of communicating what is happening for them, inside and out.
+Everything happens for a reason, and the concerning behaviour is one way of communicating what is happening for them, inside and out.
 Interaction Practitioners primarily use a set of research-based strategies used to increase quality of life and decrease problem behaviour, by teaching new skills and making changes in a person’s environment.
 The support combines:

 How can behaviour support help me?

-Under the NDIS, Interaction’s team of practitioners can provide behaviour support services under the support cluster ‘Improved Relationships’.
+Under the NDIS, Interaction’s team of practitioners can provide support services under the support cluster ‘Improved Relationships’.
 There are two support items participants can ask for:

 Some of the services and activities that can be offered under improved relationship include;